2013 Buenos Aires train crash: Political reactions

 Activist Luis D'Elía stated that the accident was the result of a conspiracy to undermine Front for Victory candidates in the mid-term legislative elections scheduled for October 27 (a week after the incident).
 He accused Congressman Fernando Solanas and the union leader Rubén Sobrero of being involved.
 D'Elía had said similar things about the Castelar rail accident, which took place in June along the same line.
-Interior Minister Florencio Randazzo was asked about this, and did not dismiss any potential cause.
+Minister of Interior Florencio Randazzo was asked about this, and did not dismiss any potential cause.
 The Secretary of Public Security, Sergio Berni, made a similar statement, adding that the investigation led by Judge Ariel Lijo will clarify the causes.

 President Cristina Fernández de Kirchner had been operated from a subdural hematoma a few days before.
 Still in post-operative care, she was not informed of the event.

 Fernando Solanas, candidate for Senator, blamed Minister Florencio Randazzo for the accident.
 He considers him responsible for the poor maintenance of the railways.
 Congresswoman Margarita Stolbizer asked that Randazzo and Planning Minister Julio de Vido resign.
 The Mayor of Tigre and candidate for Congress on the opposition Renewal Front ticket, Sergio Massa, preferred to wait for the investigations before making opinions, and criticized the lack of long term policies.